mordrag1/ai-sales-chatbot/README.md

 Every `botId` is resolved against `data/clients.php`, so you can maintain per-client metadata (label, n8n webhook URL, demo text).

+`salesbot.php` also accepts `data-salesbot-client-id`, which is forwarded with every message and used server-side to select the right assistant configuration.
+Make sure the client-id you pass matches the value stored next to the assistant entry in `data/clients.php`.

 ## Integrating with n8n

 `api/chat.php` already returns the resolved `n8nWebhookUrl` so you can route the request to the right workflow.
 In production: